Northern giant hornet (Vespa mandarinia)

 The northern giant hornet was detected in North America in the fall of 2019 in British Columbia and Whatcom County, Washington, where it was probably introduced through international trade on cargo ships.
 It is unknown when the hornets may have been introduced.
-A nest in British Columbia was eradicated later that year (Garvey 2020), but the recent discoveries of queens in late May and June of 2020 in Washington State and British Columbia have renewed concern about the introduction.
+A nest in British Columbia was eradicated later that year (Garvey 2020), but the discoveries of queens in late May and June of 2020 in Washington State and British Columbia have renewed concern about the introduction.
 Modeling suggests that there is ample habitat suitable for northern giant hornet in the United States, including the Pacific Northwest, Midwest, and the Eastern seaboard.
-Most of the inter-mountain West, desert Southwest, and plains appear to be less suitable (Zhu et al., unpublished).
-To date, the only confirmed sightings have been in northwest Washington State and adjacent British Columbia.
-All of the confirmed sightings have come from members of the public, demonstrating that citizen science is a useful tool for tracking this species.
-Suspect hornet sightings can be reported at agr.wa.gov/hornets or at www.eddmaps.org.
+Most of the intermountain West, desert Southwest, and plains appear to be less suitable (Zhu et al. 2020).
+According to the Washington State Department of Agriculture (WSDA 2022a), the only confirmed sightings and nest eradications of this hornet have been in northwest Washington State and adjacent British Columbia.
+Four nests have been located and eradicated since the hornet was confirmed in 2019, and there have been no confirmed sightings in 2022.
+A map of sightings is available (WDSA 2022b).
+In the past, many confirmed sightings have come from members of the public, demonstrating that citizen science is a useful tool for tracking this species.
+Suspect hornet sightings can be reported on the WSDA website or on the EDDMapS website.

 Are Northern Giant Hornets a Threat?